amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-2.md

 - So, sometimes this question might be hitting you, why do we label our PODs and Objects in Kubernetes??
 - Let's understand this with a simple scenario.
   - Say we deployed three instances of our frontend web application as 3 PODs.
 We would like to create a replication controller or replica set to ensure that we have three active PODs at any time.
 This is one of the use case of replica sets.
 We can use it to monitor existing PODs if we have them already created as we consider for this example.
 In case they were not created, the replica set will create them for us.
 The role of the replica set is to monitor the parts and if any of them were to fail, deploy new ones.
 The Replica Set is in fact a process that monitors the PODs.
 Now, how does the replica set know what PODs to monitor?
 There could be hundres of other PODs in the cluster running different applications.
 This is where labeling our PODs during creation comes in handy.
 We could now provide these labels as a filter for replica set.
 Under the selector section we use the match labels filter and provide the same label that we used while creating the PODs.
 This way the replica set knows which PODs to monitor.
-  - Sam concept of Labels and Selectors is used in many places throughout the Kubernetes.
+  - Same concept of Labels and Selectors is used in many places throughout the Kubernetes.

 ## Scaling the Replica Set